tanya-shanker/blueprint-basic-example/README.md

 ***** TEMPORARY USE OF payload_basic.json file from /test folder for CLI testing ********
 ***** copy payload_basic.json to CLI execution folder

+Choose a Resource Group to associate the Blueprint with for Access Control.
+Available Resource Groups can be confirmed from the [Console Resource Groups](https://cloud.ibm.com/account/resource-groups) page.

+Depending on your account the RG in the payload_basic.json file may need changing to the name of an existing RG.
+Note some accounts have 'Default', others 'default'.

 ```
 $ ibmcloud target -r <region>